directus/visual-editing/readme.md

       - `fields`: optional `string[] | string` … specify which field(s) to edit.
 If nothing is specified, all fields will be included.
       - `mode`: optional `'drawer' | 'modal' | 'popover'` … default is `drawer`
-  - `scan(options)` … will find all elements with a `data-directus` attribute.
+  - `apply(options)` … will find all elements with a `data-directus` attribute.
 It will also connect to your Directus instance and make sure it is used inside the Visual Editor.
 If you call this method multiple times on your page, the options will be overwritten unless you specify the `elements` parameter.
 Be sure to call this method after the `data-directus` attributes are rendered, otherwise they won’t be found.